matteo-cagiada/AF2chi_localcolabfold/README.md

 - `--no-ensemble` and `--no-save-distributions` will remove both the final ensemble and the JSON file from the output.

-- `--no-reweight` will generate χ-angle populations using the prior distribution, returning these in the dictionary: `{fasta_name}_rank_001_sc_distributions_prior.json`, and generating the structural ensemble using the prior distributions.
+- `--no-reweight` will generate χ-angle populations using the prior distribution, returning these in the dictionary: `{fasta_name}_rank_001_sc_distributions_prior.json`, and generate the structural ensemble using the prior distributions.

 ----